n-osborne/TRPS/agda/TPRS.lagda.md

 lift (kit vr tm wk) τ (vs x) = wk (τ x)
 ```

+The traversal takes a Kit and a function that turns variable
+identifiers into diamond stuff (and of course a term to traverse).
+It
+calls `tm` on the transformed variable identiers, lift the body of the
+lambda abstraction before traversing them and traverse recursively the
+two terms composing an application.

 ```agda
 trav : ∀ {Γ Δ T}{_◆_ : Ctxt -> Ty -> Set} -> Kit (_◆_) -> (∀ {X} -> Γ ∋ X -> Δ ◆ X) -> Γ ▶ T -> Δ ▶ T